sherlineau/meetups/README.md

   - delete meetups (only available to creator)
   - meetups must be in future

-# Utilized Languages - Frameworks - Packages
+# Utilized Languages - Frameworks
 ## Languages
 - C#
 - Razor (HTML)